How to cut your car insurance bill in half

 Passmore notes that the most expensive coverage dollars are the first dollars.
 In other words, $100,000 in coverage does not cost twice the price of $50,000 in coverage.
 "It’s like getting a volume discount," says Passmore.

 Another quick way to save money is to comparison shop and change companies based solely on price.
 Before you leap to another insurer, check its track record.
 You won't receive more value for your insurance dollar if your new company has poor customer service.
 Many states release "complaint ratios" showing the relative number of consumer complaints against each company.
-Insure.com has contact information for state insurance departments.
+Insure.com conducts and publishes an annual consumer survey on the best car insurance companies.

 More from Amy Danise here